-D3.8 requires tactile ground surface indicators in hazardous locations.
-It also permits raised dome buttons on handrails as an alternative in some aged care buildings.
-The reason for the alternative in aged care buildings is that ground surface indicators may hinder people using walking frames or the like.
-It also excludes tactile indicators for kerb and step ramps because of the danger of slipping on tactile surfaces on a slope.
+D3.8(c) permits raised dome buttons on handrails as an alternative in some aged care buildings.
+The reason for the alternatives in aged care buildings is that ground surface indicators may hinder people using walking frames or the like.